sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 Then we can run this new, modified list through the Sardinas-Patterson again and see if it's now uniquely decodable.
 And if it is, maybe the number of words we removed along the way will be less than the other three options outlined above.

-You can find this procedure implemented in Rust code in context of a larger tool, Tidy, [here](https://github.com/sts10/tidy/blob/main/src/sardinas_patterson_pruning.rs).
+(Spoiler alert: This is the method I went with.
+You can find this procedure implemented in Rust code in context of a larger tool, Tidy, [here](https://github.com/sts10/tidy/blob/main/src/sardinas_patterson_pruning.rs).)

 ## Schlinkert pruning: Preliminary results